 For a super simple, weeknight meal or easy-entertaining Taco Bar, try this 4-ingredient, Slow Cooker Salsa Chicken that’s absolutely loaded with bold flavor.

 If you make this Homemade Guacamole recipe or any other on the blog, I’d love to hear from you with a comment or star rating in the recipe box.

 Do we share a love of easy recipes?
 LIKE ME on FACEBOOK, FOLLOW along on TWITTER, INSTAGRAM and PINTEREST and SUBSCRIBE ⇓ for all the latest.

 - 2 large ripe avocados

-- 1 tablespoons finely chopped fresh jalapano or more to taste
+- 1 tablespoon fresh jalapano or to taste, finely chopped

 - 1/4 teaspoon garlic powder